mansoorali1/US_Visa_Approval_Predicton/README.md

 - [Output](#output)

 ## Architecture
-**1. Data Ingestion:**  The data is stored in a MongoDB database and is fetched from there for processing
+**1. Data Ingestion:**  The data is stored in a MongoDB database and is fetched from there for processing.

-**2. Data Preprocessing:** Data cleaning and transformation are performed to prepare the data for model training
+**2. Data Preprocessing:** Data cleaning and transformation are performed to prepare the data for model training.

-**3. Model Training:** Various models are trained on the preprocessed data such as KNN, Random Forest, XGBoost, Decision Tree, Catboost and few others
+**3. Model Training:** Various models are trained on the preprocessed data such as KNN, Random Forest, XGBoost, Decision Tree, Catboost and few others.

 **4. Model Evaluation:** Among the different models, KNN, Random Forest and XGBoost were the top performers.